Vinyl Siding vs Wood siding

-Finding a low maintenance, attractive and durable siding may feel like a challenge, especially when considering the attributes of vinyl siding vs wood.
+Finding a low maintenance, attractive, durable and environmental friendly siding may feel like a challenge, especially when considering the attributes of vinyl siding vs wood.
 And while some people may think that vinyl siding fits the bill, it’s materials like modified wood that really excel.

 Style and Appearance

 While everyone ideally wants a low maintenance option for their home, the first thing that most people end up considering when looking at vinyl siding vs wood, however, is the appearance of the siding and how it will make their home look.
 After all, siding covers the majority of your home’s exterior, and it needs to complement your property to set the right style and tone for your curb appeal.

 Vinyl siding is available in a wide range of colors and styles, however the amount of fading you’ll experience is difficult to forecast.
 Once vinyl siding has faded, painting isn’t really an option.
 There are paint brands that claim to have a formula that sticks to vinyl, but the reality is often different than the sales pitch and there are hundreds of heartbreaking photographs online where homeowners tried to paint vinyl and now have an entirely warped and ruined exterior.

 Authenticity is also a common complaint of vinyl siding.
 With so many homeowners seeking a rich, natural appearance, the faux wood grain of vinyl is often disappointing.
 Many comment that while vinyl tries, it still looks “plasticy” and falls short of the authentic beauty of real wood.